longhorn/website/content/docs/1.5.1/deploy/important-notes/index.md

 Please ensure your Kubernetes cluster is at least v1.21 before upgrading to Longhorn v{{< current-version >}} because this is the minimum version Longhorn v{{< current-version >}} supports.

-### Detach All V2 Volumes Before Upgrade
+### Detach All V1 and V2 Volumes When v2-data-engine is Enabled Before Upgrade

-Please note that Longhorn does not support the upgrade when v2 volumes are attached.
-Prior to initiating the upgrade process, ensure that all v2 volumes are detached.
+Longhorn does not support upgrading with v1 or v2 volumes attached when the V2 Data Engine is enabled.
+Detach all volumes before upgrading.

 ### Attachment/Detachment Refactoring Side Effect On The Upgrade Process